|

 station

-The main station building viewed from Old Warwick Road
+Rebuilding of the station viewed from Old Warwick Road

-External and internal views of Leamington's new station
+External and internal views of Leamington's rebuilt main

 Platform and lineside views of Leamington station's up